WhatsApp Expert

 Local Support Groups

 Many hospitals and cancer treatment centers run local support groups for patients and their families.
-These groups provide a space to share experiences, tips, and find emotional support among those who understand your journey best.
+These groups provide a space to share experiences, and tips, and find emotional support among those who understand your journey best.
 Check with your local hospital or cancer treatment center to find a group near you.

 Health Apps and Tools